The Cotswold Challenge Team

-The Cotswold Collective, who are launching The Cotswold Challenge, are a small team of five self-employed business professionals who passionately believe that we should encourage our young people to express their creativity and pursue their innovative ideas rather than let them go “brain dead” for six months.
+The Cotswold Challenge Team comprises four self-employed business professionals who passionately believe that we should encourage our young people to express their creativity and pursue their innovative ideas.
 This is a philanthropic venture and we are taking no financial payment for it.

 Nigel Chute – Chute Design

 Nigel has been in the business of developing, protecting and exploiting new product opportunities for more than 30 years.
 Besides his consultancy he has also successfully marketed his own designs and taken equity in start-ups.
 Experienced mentor for enterprise in youngsters.

 Chris Roberts - Chris Roberts MBE.PR

 Freelance journalist, blogger, promoter of businesses, people and events, whose strap line is “I can make things happen!”
 She likes to poke her nose into other people’s business and then make up stories about them!

 Allison Murray runs Allison Murray Design, an award-winning design agency based in the Cotswolds.
 Working with entrepreneurs and brand owners to create unique, confident and creative branding, packaging design and brand identity.
 Her design work has helped launch many businesses and revolutionized existing ones.
 Clients include Lynwood & Co, Thyme at Southrop, The Corn Hall in Cirencester and Mad Hatters bookshop.
 Allison is tremendously proud to be part of The Cotswold Challenge Team.

 Barry Jackson – Aspire Academy